 Suppose a query needs 200 containers but only 100 are available at the time.
 The query will get the 100 containers, and will wait till resources become available for the other 100.
 Often, this means it will have to wait until its first 100 containers are finished, freed, and allocated again for the second “wave” of the 100 containers.
 Therefore, requesting fewer tasks means that it is faster to get all the tasks needed.

-Learn more about how Unravel is the simplest way to resolve performance issues.
+Learn more about how Unravel is the simplest way to resolve performance issues and improve Spark and Hadoop jobs.
 Watch the webinar replay now!